fragtrane/Payday-2-Mods/Optional Skin Attachments/README.md

 **v1.7.1 - 2020-03-20**

-- Fixed a bug where the default grip would not be removed on the Locomotive 12G and Reinfeld 880 (thanks de vuelta en el negocio).
+- Fixed a bug where the default grip would not be removed on the Locomotive 12G and Reinfeld 880 when other grips were equipped (thanks de vuelta en el negocio).
-- Fixed a bug where the default barrel extension would not be removed on the Bootleg.
+- Fixed a bug where the default barrel extension would not be removed on the Bootleg when other barrel extensions were equipped.

 **v1.7 - 2020-03-20**

 - Improved legendary attachment handling for various weapons:
-	- Astatoz: Astatoz Foregrip's type has been changed to "foregrip" so that it will replace the default AMR-16 foregrip when applied (also to prevent clipping).
+	- Astatoz: Astatoz Foregrip's type has been changed to "foregrip" so that it will replace the default AMR-16 foregrip when applied to prevent clipping.
 	- Big Kahuna: Big Kahuna Stock now removes the default grip to prevent clipping.
 	- Demon: Demon Stock now removes the default grip to prevent clipping.
 	- Mars Ultor: Mars Ultor Barrel now removes the default barrel extension to prevent clipping.